zlewis004/CS167/Labs/Lab3/CS167-Lab3-README.md

 ## Answers

 1. ***(Q1) Compare `bytesRead` and `length`, are they equal?
-Use one sentance to explain why.***
+Use one sentance to explain why.*** bytes head and length are not equal because the entier lines are read, which may include additional bytes beyond length passed in args.
+They are inly equal in test.txt 3 4 because it reads lol which has 3 characters +1 new line which is 4 bytes read.

 2. ***(Q2) Copy the output of this command.***